 - When you are using generally-accepted facts, e.g., pollution is bad for the environment, including facts that are accepted within particular discourse communities, e.g., in the field of composition studies, "writing is a process" is a generally-accepted fact.

 Generally speaking, you can regard something as common knowledge if you find the same information undocumented in at least five credible sources.
 Additionally, it might be common knowledge if you think the information you're presenting is something your readers will already know, or something that a person could easily find in general reference sources.
 But when in doubt, cite; if the citation turns out to be unnecessary, your teacher or editor will tell you.

-Used by permission The Writing Lab & OWL at Purdue University and Purdue University https://owl.english.purdue.edu/owl/resource/589/02/
+Text used with permission from The Writing Lab & OWL at Purdue University https://owl.english.purdue.edu/owl/resource/589/02/